Cyb3r-Jak3/cloudflare-utils/documentation/docs/started.md

 Non-interactive runs will need to use either API Token or API Key to run.

+#### Oauth Headless Mode

+If you are running on a system that does not have a browser and still want to use oauth then you can pass `--oauth-headless` and a link will be generated that you can complete your oauth with.
+The oauth token is still revoked after run.
+This process used a Cloudflare worker to handle the OAuth flow and the source code can be found at on [GitHub](https://github.com/Cyb3r-Jak3/cloudflare-utils-headless-oauth)

 ### API Token

 The recommended method to authenticate in CI pipelines is with an [API Token](https://developers.cloudflare.com/api/tokens/create/).
 Each command will list the API permissions needed for it to run.